 Hedge accounting is applied if the hedging actions taken have the stated objective of constituting a hedge, have a direct correlation to the hedged item and effectively hedge the item.
 An effective hedge generates financial effects that offset those that arise through the hedged position.
 When hedging fair value, the change in the fair value of the hedging instrument is recognized in profit or loss together with the change in the value of the liability or asset to which the risk hedging applies.
 The value of the net assets of foreign subsidiaries, including goodwill and other adjustments of fair value, is partly hedged through foreign-currency loans.
-These loans are recognized at the exchange rate prevailing on the balance-sheet date and the exchange rate differences on the loans are recognized in other comprehensive income.
+These loans are recognized at the exchange rate differences on the loans are recognized in other comprehensive income.